kstar0707/signature-passwordless-auth/README.md

     flutter pub get
     ```

+4. Next, you need to create a new Firebase project and configure it for this application.
+You can follow the instructions in this article: https://firebase.google.com/docs/flutter/setup.

+5. Once your Firebase project is set up, you'll need to add your Firebase configuration files to the project.
+Specifically, you'll need to add your google-services.json file for Android.
+You can download these files from the Firebase console.

+6. After adding the Firebase configuration files, you need to enable Firebase Authentication in your Firebase project.
+You can do this by going to the Authentication section in the Firebase console and following the instructions to enable authentication.
+Once Firebase Authentication is enabled, you'll need to set up the Firebase Authentication providers in your Flutter app.
+Specifically, you'll need to configure the phone authentication provider.
+You can follow the instructions in this article: https://firebase.google.com/docs/auth/flutter/start.

-4. Connect your Android or iOS device to your computer, or launch an emulator.
+7. Connect your Android or iOS device to your computer, or launch an emulator.

-5. Run the app by executing the following command:
+8. Run the app by executing the following command:
     ```
     flutter run
     ```
     This will launch the app on your device or emulator.

-6. If you want to build an APK file, run the following command:
+9. If you want to build an APK file, run the following command:
     ```
     flutter build apk --release
     ```